-The (four) fifth grade teachers observed in the working-class schools attempte to control classroom time and space by making decisions without consulting the children and without explaining the basis for their decisions.
+The four fifth grade teachers observed in the working-class schools attempted to control classroom time and space by making decisions without consulting the children and without explaining the basis for their decisions.
 The teacher's control thus often seemed capricious.
-Teachers, for instance, very often ignored the bells to switch classes-deciding among themselves to keep the children after the period was officially over, to continue with the work, or for disciplinary reasons, or so the (the teachers) could stand in the hall and talk.
-There were no clocks in the rooms is either school, and the children often asked, "What period is this?"
-"When do we get to gym?"
+Teachers, for instance, very often ignored the bells to switch classes - deciding among themselves to keep the children after the period was officially over to continue with the work or for disciplinary reasons or so they (the teachers) could stand in the hall and talk.
+There were no clocks in the rooms in either school, and the children often asked, "What period is this?"
+"When do we go to gym?"
 The children had no access to materials.
-These were handed out be teachers and closely guarded.
-Things in the room "belonged" to the teacher: "Bol bring me my garbage can."
+These were handed out by teachers and closely guarded.
+Things in the room "belonged" to the teacher: "Bob, bring me my garbage can."
 The teachers continually gave the children orders.
-Only three times did the investigator hear a teacher in either working-class school prefact a directive with an unsarcastic "please," or "let's" or "would you."
-Instead, the teachers said, "Shut up," "Shut your mouth," "Open your books," "Throw your guarawa-if you want to rot your teeth, do it on your gwn time."
-Teachers made ever effort to control the movement of the children, and often shouted, "Why are you out of your seat??!!"
-If the children got permission to leave the room they had to take a written pass with the date and time.
+Only three times did the investigator hear a teacher in either working-class school preface a directive with an unsarcastic "please," or "let's" or "would you."
+Instead, the teachers said, "Shut up," "Shut your mouth," "Open your books," "Throw your gum away-if you want to rot your teeth, do it on your own time."
+Teachers made every effort to control the movement of the children, and often shouted, "'Why are you out of your seat??!!"
+If the children got permission to leave the room, they had to take a written pass with the date and time....